jdlc105/Must-read-papers-and-continuous-tracking-on-Graph-Neural-Network-GNN-progress/README.md

  ***New papers about GNN models and their applications have come from ICML2022, KDD2022,...
 We are waiting for more paper to be released.***

++ this will be highlighted in green
-+ Survey papers in red
+- this will be highlighted in red

+## Survey papers:

 1. Bronstein M M, Bruna J, LeCun Y, et al. **Geometric deep learning: going beyond euclidean data**.
 IEEE Signal Processing Magazine, 2017, 34(4): 18-42. [paper](https://ieeexplore.ieee.org/abstract/document/7974879/)